 - All homework assignments will be provided with a due date that allows reasonable time for completion. - All work must be turned in on time.
-No late work will be accepted! - However, I will drop the lowest two 10-point assignments at the end of quarter (i.e. the lowest two 10-point assignments will not be included in the final calculation of your grade). - Also, I will drop the lowest two 10-point in-class activities at the end of the quarter. - No labs will be dropped as students will have at least 4-5 days to complete each lab. - Once per week, there will be a short quiz covering material from the past week's lectures and homework assignments.
+No late work will be accepted! - However, there will be a one-time exception on the late work policy on homework assignments for students who face unexpected situations.
+For this one-time exception, students can turn an assignment in up to 48 hours late for full credit.
+However, the student must come to office hours to submit the assignment.
+No late assignments will be accepted by email. - In addition, I will drop the lowest lab grade (i.e. it will not be calculated as part of your grade) and the lowest 2 in-class activity grades. - Once per week, there will be a short quiz covering material from the past week's lectures and homework assignments.
 Quizzes must be taken on time and in class.
-No makeup quizzes will be given.
-However, each

-- student's lowest quiz score will be dropped, i.e. not considered as part of the final grade for the course. - Midterm exams must be taken in class on the date given.
+- No makeup quizzes will be given.
+However, each student's lowest quiz score will be dropped, i.e. not considered as part of the final grade for the course. - Midterm exams must be taken in class on the date given.
 All exams are written on our course schedule to give students sufficient notice. - In the case of illness or emergency, and at the instructor's discretion, a student who must miss an exam will have their final exam score substituted for the missed exam. - You must pass the final exam to pass the class. - The final exam must be taken on the date stated in the course catalog.
 No makeup final exams will be given.